We are supported by commissions earned for purchases made through the links in our articles. Learn more.

 What Causes Heart Disease in Dogs?

-There are many factors that can cause heart disease in dogs.
-The most common ones are genetics, weight, diet, and exercise.
+There are many factors that can cause heart issues in dogs.
+The most common ones are genetics, weight, and diet.

-Dogs with a genetic predisposition to heart disease should not be allowed to become overweight.
 Diet is another factor that can lead to heart disease in dogs.
 There are certain foods that should be avoided because they may cause inflammation of the arteries, congestive heart failure [1], and other cardiovascular problems.
+In relation to diet, overweight or obese dogs have a high risk of developing heart problems.

 Possible Treatments for a Dog With Heart Failure or an Arrhythmia

-Heart disease is one of the most common causes of death in dogs.
-It can be caused by a variety of factors, such as genetics, heartworm disease, and other congenital defects.
-Heart failure is one of the most serious heart diseases that can lead to death.
+Not many dog owners know this, but heart problem is one of the most common causes of death in dogs.
+If your pup is diagnosed with heat disease, do not fret.
 There are many treatments available for this condition and it’s important to know which ones are best for your dog.

 The best treatment for a dog with heart failure or an arrhythmia depends on the severity and type of the condition.
-If your dog has mild symptoms, we recommend that you feed them a homemade diet rich in omega-3 fatty acids and low in sodium.
-If they have more severe symptoms, we recommend trying IV fluid therapy or medication to control their heart rate and blood pressure.
+Depending on the symptoms and diagnosis, a vet will likely prescribe medications or in other cases, IV fluid therapy to control their heart rate and blood pressure.
+In severe cases of heart failure, surgery is needed.

 How to Make the Best Homemade Dog Food for Dogs with Heart Disease